 The History of Bengal

-What we do know is that, from about 3,000 years ago, a society speaking the earliest Aryan languages and worshipping the Vedic gods began to spread eastward along the Ganges, in to what is now the state of Uttar Pradesh and then to Bihar.
+From about 3,000 years ago, a society speaking the earliest Aryan languages and worshipping the Vedic gods began to spread eastward along the Ganges, into what is now the state of Uttar Pradesh and then to Bihar.
 It was clearly a hierarchical society, with a priesthood near the top and a belief in ritual purity and pollution.
 The Aryans and Aryan society of the northwest was pure, whilst the new peoples discovered towards the east were stigmatized.

 There were gradations, including areas seen as mixed as well as those that were clearly beyond the pale.
 But despite these restrictions, people and ideas continued to move eastward, towards the lower Ganges, retrospectively shifting forward the frontier between the “clean” and “unclean”, perhaps absorbing, perhaps displacing earlier inhabitants.
 By the late first millennium BC, Aryan-speaking civilization had diversified: what was originally a mixed society of pastoralists and farmers of wheat and barley, led by patrilineal chiefs and Vedic priests, was transformed in the east into a society of rice farmers, organized into kingdoms and republics.
 It was in one of these little republics, Kapilavastu, that Siddahartha Gautama was born and it was in this region that he, as the Buddha, would teach his path to Enlightenment.

 In the centuries that followed, Bengal, at the edge of the Indian world, grew into a great centre of Buddhism, with the influence that swept across a considerable part of Asia, from Tibet and Yunnan to Java.
 Buddhism likely arrived in Bengal at a very early date.
 The kingdom of Magadha, where the Buddha had lived and taught, was just to the west of Bengal.
-The Chinese pilgrim Xuanzang, who travelled around Indian in the seventh century AD, noted that nearly a millennium earlier, the Emperor Asoka had erected stupas in Bengal to commemorate the Buddha’s visits there, noting the monasteries he saw, monasteries that were home to thousands of Buddhist monks.
+The Chinese pilgrim Xuanzang, who travelled around India in the seventh century AD, noted that nearly a millennium earlier, the Emperor Asoka had erected stupas in Bengal to commemorate the Buddha’s visits there.
+He also noted the monasteries he saw, monasteries that were home to thousands of Buddhist monks.

 Bengal remained a stronghold of Buddhism at a time when the religion was losing ground further to the west, first to revived and new Hindu faiths, and later to Islam.
 The Pala kings, who ruled Bengal from the eighth to the twelfth centuries, were devout Buddhists who routinely invoked the Buddha and his teachings at the beginning of the official records.
 At a time when Buddhism was dying in other parts of India, in Bengal it not only survived for hundreds of years longer but gave rise to a new and enduring interpretation of the original teachings.
 It is known alternatively as Vajrayana or Tantric Buddhism and emphasizes esoteric rituals and practices.
 Its various schools spread from Bengal throughout the Far East, including from Burma to Yunnan in China, where it was long entrenched.